justin-p/ansible-playbook-evilginx2/README.md

 # ansible-playbook-evilginx2

 a W.I.P.
-Ansible playbook that deploys a containerized evilginx2 in a tmux session.
-Will probably be replaced with a role.
+Ansible playbook that deploys a evilginx2 in a tmux session.

 ## How to use

+### Ansible

 Will configure the following items to a existing host: